rachitkakkar/RKStatic/README.md

 > The Included Themes Are: retro, modest, splendid, and air

 # Example
-> py or python rkstatic.py test.md index.html style.css -retro
+> py rkstatic.py test.md index.html style.css -retro

 # Help
 If you need help, please raise an issue.
 I will try to respond.